spachava753/rollout/SPEC.md

 ### Dataset

 A dataset is a collection of tasks.
-Datasets are used to evaluate agents and models.
+Datasets are used to evaluate agents.
 Usually, a dataset corresponds to a benchmark (e.g. Terminal-Bench, SWE-Bench Verified, SWE-Bench Pro, etc.).
 Datasets can optionally be distributed via a registry.

 Example structure of a dataset: